--c new_condition
+-c new condition

-Assigns a new name to the condition.
-The new name replaces the current name.
-The new_condition name is a character string that identifies the condition.
-If the name contains spaces, it must be enclosed in quotation marks.
-A name cannot consist of all spaces, be null, or contain embedded double quotation marks.
+Assigns a new name to the condition. new\condition, which replaces the current name, is a character string that identifies the condition.
+If new condition contains one or more spaces, it must be enclosed in quotation marks.
+A name cannot be null, consist of all spaces, or contain embedded double quotation marks.

--r resource_class
+-r resource class